WebBank DigniFi Credit Card

 1. this Agreement;

-3. any privacy Notices;
+3. any privacy notices;

 5. any other documents and disclosures relating to your Account, such as those provided during the application process at the dealer and when you use your Account including those regarding Promotional Credit Plans; and